Beraliv/with-or-without-enums-bundle-size-impact/README.md

 When you need to keep lookup object (enum, const enum + `preserveConstEnums` and object + `as const`), the optimal solution is always an object + `as const`.

 When you don't need a lookup object (const enum and union type), both const enum and union type are optimal.

+## Way to compare

+1. [TypeScript Playground](https://www.typescriptlang.org/play) to get JS output

+1. [size-limit](https://github.com/ai/size-limit) to calculate the size of each JS files